changch223/Free-Photo-CleanUp-APP/README.md

 # 🧠 Smart AI Photo Cleaner

 **Instantly find and delete duplicate photos.**
-_Clean up your library, free up storage, and keep only your best memories — smarter and faster!_
+_Clean up your library, free up storage, and keep only your best memories!
+Smarter and Faster!_

 > All scanning and processing happen locally on your device.
 Your photos are never uploaded, ensuring full privacy and security.